Systemic risk in interbank networks: disentangling balance sheets and network effects: Results

 The different signs of the deviations caused by the two events can be explained by the different consequences that they had on banks' behaviour. \cite{Angelini2011} showed that after the liquidity crisis of August 2007, interest rates started to reflect the creditworthiness of the borrowing counterparty.
 Unfortunately, their analysis stops at December 2008 and thus does not help explain the results presented in this paper.
 However, \cite{Afonso2011}, through an analysis of the overnight Federal Funds market, found that the default of Lehman Brothers increased concerns in the market for counterparty risk, reducing liquidity and increasing costs for weaker banks.
-The larger impact of Lehman's default is consistent with \cite{Affinito2017} and with the deviations from expected systemic risk that we detect in our analysis.
-What we observe suggests that banks have been able to reduce non only their direct counterparty risk but also to internalise part of the externalities that are generated in a network setting.
-Another non-trivial result is that this behaviour emerges at the aggregate level with lower observed systemic risk.
+The larger impact of Lehman's default is consistent with \cite{Affinito2017} and with the deviations from the expected systemic risk that we detect in our analysis.
+The negative deviations that we observe in the 2009 panels of Figures \ref{fig:impact} and \ref{fig:vuln} suggest that banks have been able to reduce not only their direct counterparty risk but also to internalise part of the externalities that are generated in a network setting.
+Another non-trivial result is that this behaviour emerges at the aggregate level, as shown in Figures \ref{fig:steps} and \ref{fig:nonlin_aggr}, with lower observed systemic risk.

 On the contrary, the introduction of the 3-year LTROs could have impacted the interbank market consistently with the risk-taking channel of monetary policy \citep{Borio2008}.
-Our results suggest that the central bank's provision of very long term liquidity has affected the interbank market, possibly by increasing banks' willingness to take on risk and by reducing the perceived risk of contagion.
-The reaction of the banking system has thus generated an increased systemic risk, both at the individual and at the aggregate level.
+Our results suggest that the central bank's provision of very long-term liquidity has affected the interbank market, possibly by increasing banks' willingness to take on risk and by reducing the perceived risk of contagion.
+The reaction of the banking system has thus generated an increased systemic risk, both at the individual (2012 panels of Figures \ref{fig:impact}-\ref{fig:vuln}) and at the aggregate level (Figures \ref{fig:steps}-\ref{fig:nonlin_aggr}).